 This content contains affiliate links, which helps goodfoodbaddie.com to provide free recipes and resources.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support of the blog!

-- Tender, moist, and packed with flavor
+- Tender, moist, and packed with flavor.
+Dry chicken doesn’t exist with this recipe.

 How to Make Buttermilk Roasted Chicken